 - Fruit is a major part of Hawaiian food, and not just for snacking.
 The pineapple is not just a symbol of hospitality here- it is used in a number of dishes, sweet and savory.
 The tart fruit is an amazing tenderizer, and is often used as a marinade for meats and vegetables.

 Taro (or kalo, in Hawaiian) is an abundant crop on all of the Hawaiian islands, and the starchy tuber has been used as sustenance for decades.
 Most commonly, taro is turned into poi, a ubiquitous addition to many a two-scoop plate lunch.
-The root is fermented and then pounded extensively into a gluey purple mash.
+The root is fermented and then pounded thoroughly into a gluey purple mash.
 Sticky and slightly bland, it admittedly is an acquired taste, but speaks to the history of the islands more than any other dish.

 STEP AWAYYY FROM THE RESTAURANT: